Machine learning with neural networks

+The network parameters should be adjusted so that this exponent is as close to zero as possible.
+This means, in particular, that one should take

+see also Refs.~\cite{SutskeverMartensDahlHinton,GlorotBengio2010}.
+But we must keep in mind that Equation (\ref{eq:l1_estimate}) relies on taking the limit $N\to \infty$.
+It is expected that the assumptions underlying Equation (\ref{eq:l1_estimate}) break down when $N$ is finite, causing the mean-field theory to fail.
+The tails of the error distribution, for example, are expected to become heavier as $N$ decreases, as indicated by the results for $N=1$ described above.
+Note also that $\ma J_p$ assumes rank zero with a small but non-zero probability when $N$ is finite.
+In this case $\lambda_1=-\infty$.

-There are a number of different tricks that help to suppress vanishing gradients, to some extent at least.
-First, it is usually argued that it helps to use an activation function that does not saturate at large $b$, such as the ReLU function introduced in Section \ref{sec:ReLU}.
-But the results of Ref.~\cite{Pennington2017} show that the effect is perhaps not as strong as originally thought.
-Second, batch normalisation (Section \ref{sec:bn}) may help against the unstable gradient problem.
-Third, introducing connections that skip layers ({\em residual network} ) can also reduce the unstable-gradient problem.
+There are a number of other tricks that help to cope with unstable gradients in practice, to some extent at least.
+First, it is sometimes argued that activation functions which do not saturate at large $b$, such as the ReLU function , help against the vanishing-gradient problem.
+Second, batch normalisation (Section \ref{sec:bn}) may reduce the unstable-gradient problem.
+Third, introducing connections that skip layers ({\em residual networks} ) can alleviate the unstable-gradient problem.
 This is discussed in Section \ref{sec:resnets}.